JeffSmith-ok/Questionary_Python_Applicants_With_Loans/README.md

 ## Technologies

-The technology required to run the application are the following:
+The technology required to run the application is the following:

 Python (developed using 3.7.13 </br>
 Fire </br>